sonyguntuka-Levelup/SonyGuntuka_Automation_Assessment_Playwright/README.txt

     Once the dependencies are installed, you can run the Playwright tests using the following command:

         npx playwright test

+    Please refer to testcases document testcases.csv or testcases.xlsx for the tests implemented.

 5. View Test Reports
     After running the tests, Playwright generates a report that you can view.
 I have configured to always open index.html on browser in the file playwright.congig.js